 Coaching or Counselling

-Most folks can be unsure of the differences between coaching and counselling, so here is an essential guide to help clarify that two different health professionals are doing a similar job.
+Most people are unsure of the differences between coaching and counselling, so here is an essential guide to help clarify that these two different health professionals are doing similar jobs.

 What is The Definition of Life Coaching?

-Life Coaching is considered an alternative care profession.
-Life coaches will have various qualifications from various training establishments, and you are advised to cross-check these credentials and ensure they have indemnity insurance before commencing.
+The field of Life Coaching encompasses various holistic, Eastern, and Western-based therapies, with Health Coaching being a part of it.
+It is considered an alternative care profession, and life coaches may have different qualifications from various training establishments.
+It's important to verify their credentials and ensure they have indemnity insurance before starting any sessions.

-Life coaching helps clients envision a future self they aspire to and set about daily practices to ensure their client reaches that goal.
-Coaches often facilitate sessions within the client's home or workplace, gaining a different insight and perspective to help the client work through their life’s goals within the virtual environment they navigate daily.
+Life coaching helps clients visualize their future selves and establish daily practices to help them achieve their goals.
+Coaches often conduct sessions in the client's home or workplace, gaining a unique insight to assist the client in working through their life's goals within their daily environment.

 Coaches help with: